jnktsj/APPSR/README.md

 Print all reads with and without adapter matches if the reads are in the range specified with `-m` and `-x`.

-### `adapt-qc`: exhaustive 3′adapter search and quality control
+### `adapt-qc`: exhaustive 3′ adapter search and quality control
-`adapt-qc` searches 3′adapter sequences exhaustively and conducts quality control for an input FASTQ.
+`adapt-qc` searches 3′ adapter sequences exhaustively and conducts quality control for an input FASTQ.
 If a 3′adapter sequence is specified with `-3`, the program only executes quality control using a given genome mapping command.